preactjs/preact-router/README.md

 );
 ```

 `<Link>` is just a normal link, but it automatically adds and removes an "active" classname to itself based on whether it matches the current URL.
-You can use either `activeClassName` or `activeClass` properties for active classes.

 ```js
 import { Router } from 'preact-router';